termi/ES5-DOM-SHIM/README.md

 ## Goal

- - Normalizing the DOM across all browsers
+ - Normalizing the JS and DOM across all browsers
  - Less code & file size
  - IE6+ support
  - Include all we need from ES5, ES6 and DOM shim in one file

 ## Install
- - For modern browsers and IE8+:
+ - For modern browsers and IE9+:
   - Add main script in `head` section

             <script src="a.js"></script>